 Learn how to model basic objects in Blender and create professional-quality renders of product designs.
 George Maestri first shows you how to model a simple package design, apply textures to it, and then light and render the model with Blender's Cycles renderer.
 Then he moves to a more sophisticated model: an energy-drink bottle.
 George shows how to model the bottle and the liquid inside it, create and apply glass and fluid materials, and add environmental lighting and reflectivity in the final render.

-We're going to create the bottle, as well as the sports drink that's within it.
-And then we're going to create materials for these.
-We're going to create a glassy material for the bottle as well as the drink that's inside of it.
-And then we're going to finely render it using environmental textures and reflectivity for a very nice final shot.
-So let's get started with Product Shots in Blender.
+We're gonna create a glassy material for the bottle, as well as the drink that's inside of it, and then, we're gonna finally render it using environmental textures and reflectivity for a very nice final shot.
+So, let's get started with Product Shots in Blender.